 Andrew has studied under cellists Elizabeth Wright at Harmony Project and Joon Sung Jun at Long Beach State University, where he is currently a member of the Amici Concert Artists, a non-profit organization that organizes performance opportunities for young musicians.
 He has performed in several Amici Concert Artist sponsored performance series including Concert Above LA, Mu Phi Epsilon’s Music Mosaic Concert, and for the Los Angeles Violoncello Society.

-Andrew currently pursues a B.M. at LBSU in cello performance and strives to earn a M.M. in both cello performance and orchestral conducting soon after.
-He hopes to one day soon return to where he received his start as a musician and teach a new generation of musicians with The Harmony Project.
+Andrew earned his B.M. at LBSU in cello performance and strives to earn a M.M. in both cello performance and orchestral conducting.
+He hopes to one day soon return to where he received his start as a musician and teach future generations of musicians with The Harmony Project.

 Hometown: Los Angeles, CA